{{FIT Europe-JTP Round Table

 The Round Table on New Developments in Translation Tools and Technology produced three statements as summaries to be sent out to the associations, to encourage further thought and action.
 One is addressed to the individual translator, one is a general position statement and the third is an aspirations statement on how to proceed based on what was discussed at the Round Table.

-Remember that you are part of a chain and that the work you deliver is part of a whole package in which you have to decide on your approach, whether you accept production of a lower quality outcome (good-enough translation) or even accept the job at all, for if you do accept it, you have to get on the with job under the conditions you have accepted as a professional translator able to communicate with the person commissioning the work; above all you must learn how to make computer-based tools work for you and be prepared, for then you will know in advance what the tools can do and you can provide your own interoperability.
+A. Statement on machine translation and interoperability, addressed to the individual translator: Remember that you are part of a chain and that the work you deliver is part of a whole package in which you have to decide on your approach, whether you accept production of a lower quality outcome (good-enough translation) or even accept the job at all, for if you do accept it, you have to get on the with job under the conditions you have accepted as a professional translator able to communicate with the person commissioning the work; above all you must learn how to make computer-based tools work for you and be prepared, for then you will know in advance what the tools can do and you can provide your own interoperability.

-Post-edited machine translation and human translation are not the same service; help your customers to understand this and ensure that the professional translator is central to all stages of the translation process and certification.
+B. General position statement: Post-edited machine translation and human translation are not the same service; help your customers to understand this and ensure that the professional translator is central to all stages of the translation process and certification.

-FIT Europe should explore ways to monitor cloud-based systems and press for interoperability, access/availability and data protection/ownership of data/responsibility to ensure data does not get corrupted.
+C. Aspirations: FIT Europe should explore ways to monitor cloud-based systems and press for interoperability, access/availability and data protection/ownership of data/responsibility to ensure data does not get corrupted.
 National translator associations should review/check their own legislation in their countries, bearing in mind that the European authorities are currently proposing further regulation on data protection in electronic communication.

-- 1) Write to all suppliers and ask who has the copyright in the translated words.
+Sub-set outcomes for FIT Europe Steering Committee: - 1) Write to all suppliers and ask who has the copyright in the translated words.
 Is there a default position, and if so, what is it?

 - 2) Ask TC37 to push for interoperability.